 Understanding the 5 Primary Areas of Robotics

-As the field of robotics grows ever more sophisticated, a greater number of technicians are required to lend their talents to design, program, and maintain robots and robotic systems.
-Not surprisingly, the complexity of these machines and systems has spawned five specialized areas within the field of robotics:
+As the fields of robotics and automation grow ever more sophisticated, a greater number of technicians are required to lend their talents to the design, programming, and maintenance of robots and robotic automation systems.
+Not surprisingly, the complexity of these machines and autonomous systems has spawned five specialized areas within the field of robotics:

 - Operator interface